-If you want to make sure all your meals are perfectly balanced and are on a limited budget, you might have a problem.
+If you want to ensure all your meals are perfectly balanced and are on a limited budget, you might have a problem.
 Most people get too many carbohydrates and fat and too little protein.
 So, if you want to eat healthily and cheaply, what you need are beans.
-Beans are an inexpensive crop, readily available and affordable.
+Beans are an inexpensive crop, readily available, and affordable.

 Leader among the protein suppliers

 What are the best sources of protein for vegans and vegetarians?
 Of course, legumes!
 But not only do vegans and vegetarians benefit from their healthy mix of protein, minerals, and fiber.

 Legumes are one of the most prominent plant families in the world.
 Their best-known representatives are peas, beans, lentils, and soybeans, including peanuts, lupins, and even acacia fruits.